arzwa/MultilocusIsland/docs/draft-hapdip2.md

-parts of parameter space, single locus predictions underestimate the extent of differentiation by more than 10% on average across loci, and depending on the extent of drift and the total strength of selection, predictions can be off by 40% (@fig:randdiff).
+parts of parameter space, single locus predictions underestimate the extent of differentiation by more than 10% on average across loci, and depending on the extent of drift and the total strength of selection, predictions can be off by 40% (colored horizontal lines in @fig:gammas A, @fig:randdiff).
-Considering in more detail how different loci across the barrier behave at migration-selection balance in the polygenic regime, we find that, as expected, the error of the single locus prediction is largest for locally beneficial recessives, where it can be as large as 90% (@fig:diffdetail A).
+Considering in more detail how different loci across the barrier behave at migration-selection balance, we find that, as expected, deviations from the single locus prediction are largest for locally beneficial recessives, where it can be as large as 90% (@fig:diffdetail A).
 The error of the single locus model for dominant variants is considerably less.
 As expected, the excess differentiation relative to the single locus predictions increases markedly with $L\bar{s}$.
-@Fig:diffdetail further illustrates clearly how many, predominantly partially recessive, alleles are protected from swamping in a polygenic setting roughly when $L\bar{s} > 1$, although this will, however, also depend on the variance of the $s_i$ (cfr. @fig:gammas).
+@Fig:diffdetail further illustrates clearly how many, predominantly partially recessive, alleles are protected from swamping in a polygenic setting roughly when $L\bar{s} > 1$, although this will also depend on the variance of the
+$s_i$ (cfr. @fig:gammas).

 ### The realized genetic architecture of local adaptation at migration-selection balance